40net-cloud/fortinet-azure-solutions/FortiGate/Playground/Active-Active-Internal-1NIC/README.md

 This Azure ARM template will automatically deploy a full working environment containing the the following components.

   - 2 FortiGate firewalls in an active/active deployment
-  - 1 external Azure Standard Load Balancer for communication with internet
   - 1 internal Azure Standard Load Balancer to receive all internal traffic and forwarding towards Azure Gateways connecting ExpressRoute or Azure VPNs.
-  - 1 VNET with 2 protected subnets
+  - 1 VNET with 1 protected subnets
-  - 1 public IP for services and FortiGate management
+  - 2 public IP for FortiGate management
   - User Defined Routes (UDR) for the protected subnets

 ![active/active design](images/fgt-aa.png)